iv-lop/auto_securegpt/README.md

 Auto-SecureGPT is a library that helps automate Stanford's SecureGPT instance for research related tasks.

 ## Installation
-SecureGPT Bot can be installed with `pip`:
+Auto-SecureGPT can be installed with `pip`:
 ```bash
 git clone https://github.com/iv-lop/auto_securegpt.git
 cd stanford_securegpt_bot